-The individualized program is the university’s most flexible interdisciplinary program leading to MA and MS degrees.
+The Interdisciplinary Studies Program (ISP) is the university’s most flexible interdisciplinary program leading to MA and MS degrees.
 The program is designed for students with specific, well-articulated goals that cannot be reached through established departmental programs.
-Although flexibility is allowed in program design, the program must be composed of existing graduate courses from approved master’s degree programs in three professional schools, in three departments in the College of Arts and Sciences, or in a combination of programs from the professional schools and the College of Arts and Sciences.
+Although flexibility is allowed in program design, the program must be composed of existing graduate courses from two or three approved master’s degree programs.
+Detailed requirements are available on the Division of Graduate Studies website.

 - A maximum of 15 credits may be used from practicum, field studies, research, and reading and conference courses.
-Such credit must be distributed across all three areas of the program
+Such credit must be distributed across the different areas of the program

-- The terminal project or thesis consists of 9 credits distributed across at least two areas.
-Credit for this project is earned in Terminal Project (IST 609); credit for the thesis is earned in Thesis (IST 503)
+- The terminal project or thesis consists of 9 credits in either Terminal Project (IST 609) or Thesis (IST 503)

-- At least 39 of the 54 minimum credits for the degree must be taken after the candidate is admitted to the IS:IP program
+- At least 30 of the 45 minimum credits for the degree must be taken after the candidate is admitted to the IS program

 Admission is selective.
 Acceptance into the program is based on background qualifications, the statement of purpose, and the appropriateness and availability of courses and advisors at the university.
 An applicant who has been denied admission to a departmental graduate program at the university must have departmental permission to use that department as a program area.

-Consent must be obtained in writing from each of the three advisors, indicating their willingness to serve and their approval of the final listing of courses in each of the three areas.
-One of the three advisors must be designated as chair.
-Subsequent changes in the program must be approved by both the advisor in the area involved and the IS:IP director.
-More information about the IS:IP program is available on the Graduate School website.
+Approval must be obtained in writing from each of the two or three advisors, indicating their willingness to serve and their approval of the Tentative Program of Study.
+One of the advisors must be designated as chair.
+Prior to being offered admission, approval is also required from the department head or director of graduate studies from each department included in the applicant's program of study.
+Subsequent changes in the program must be approved by both the advisor in the area involved and the ISP director.
+More information about the ISP is available on the Division of Graduate Studies website.

 Doctor of Philosophy

 The degree of doctor of philosophy (PhD) requires distinguished achievement in both scholarship and original research.
 The degree is granted chiefly in recognition of the candidate’s high attainment and ability in a special field of an academic discipline, as shown by work on required examinations and by the preparation of a dissertation.
-Minimum university and school or department requirements of residence and study must be satisfied.
-The requirements for PhD degrees established by the Graduate School are given below.
+Minimum university and school, college, or department requirements of residence and study must be satisfied.
+The requirements for PhD degrees established by the Division of Graduate Studies are given below.
 Individual programs have additional specific requirements, which are presented in the departmental sections of this catalog.

 Residency and Credit Requirements

-Individual schools or departments may require knowledge of a second language or of other specialized disciplines, such as computer science or statistics, as part of a PhD program.
-Information about these requirements is available from the school or department.
+Individual departments or programs may require knowledge of a second language or of other specialized disciplines, such as computer science or statistics, as part of a PhD program.
+Information about these requirements is available from the department or program offering the degree.